hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ![](images/ShutdownCluster.png)

-If an exception occurs during the state change or shutdown operation on the cluster, this exception message will be showed on the screen as a notification.
+If an exception occurs during the state change or shutdown operation on the cluster, this exception message will be shown on the screen as a notification.

 **Force Start the Cluster**

-Restart process cannot be completed if a node crashes permanently and cannot recover from the failure since it cannot start or, fail to load its own data.
+Restart process cannot be completed if a node crashes permanently and cannot recover from the failure since it cannot start or it fails to load its own data.
 In that case, you can force the cluster to clean its persisted data and make a fresh start.
 This process is called **force start**.

 ![](images/ForceStart.png)